Azure/azure-event-hubs/readme.md

 * [Apache Spark](https://github.com/Azure/azure-event-hubs-spark)

 If you have any feedback, questions, or comments, go to the correct repo and file an issue.
 All invovlement is welcome and encouraged!

+## What is Event Hubs?

+Azure Event Hubs is a hyper-scale data ingestion service that collects and stores trillions of events from websites, apps, IoT devices, and any stream of data.
+To learn more, please visit our [marketing page](https://azure.microsoft.com/services/event-hubs/).